serpapi/code-challenge/README.md

 Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

 Test against 2 other similar result pages.
 (Pages that contain the same kind of carrousel.
 Don't necessarily have to be paintings.)

+***

+## CHALLENGE MET

+Fast and lightweight implementation:

++ No HTTP calls -> the documents to parse are already provided in `files/`
++ No JS execution required: thumbnails image source extraction is done by a REGEX, otherwise would have required something like selenium, capybara-webkit...

+## RUNNING

+I use (Thor)[https://rubygems.org/gems/thor] gem to provide the command line interface

+`cd` into the directory and run `thor serpapi:search_google_image "Van Gogh paintings"`

+As instructed I added pages for Pablo Picasso and Claude Monet so you can run them the same way too:

+`thor serpapi:search_google_image "Pablo Picasso paintings"` `thor serpapi:search_google_image "Claude Monet paintings"`

+**Note: I matched the search keyword with the filenames, so anything different will not hit the right page and will return an empty result**

+## TESTING

+I use Rake + Minitest to unit test the `GoogleImageSearch` class.

+I covered the case of Van Gogh only using the provided `files/expected-array.json`

+To run the tests do `rake test` or just `rake`

+As I remarked and wrote as a comment in the test scenario, the provided `files/expected-array.json` is wrong beginning at the 9th image: you expect the image to be NIL while the provided document shows an image for "The Yellow House (1888)"